Meta-prompting, context engineering, and centralized instructions management for AI coding agents

 Pick a scenario and see how Rosetta handles it step by step.

-Select a scenario to start the demo
+Pick a scenario on the left to start

 Get Started